4doggo/lab-07-back-end/README.md

-Number and name of feature: Lab: 06 - Node, npm, and Express
+Number and name of feature: Lab 07: APIs

-Estimate of time needed to complete: 3hrs
+Estimate of time needed to complete: 4hrs

-Start time: 9:20am
+Start time: 10:00am

 Finish time: 13:30